A special award for cultural projects with refugees was offered by the Federal Commissioner for Cultural and Media Affairs in December 2015.

 More federal competence for cultural affairs

 In 1998, the Federal Government set out to consolidate its (still limited) competencies in the field of culture through the creation of a Federal Commissioner for Cultural and Media Affairs and a corresponding Parliamentary Committee.
 This was followed in 2002 by the establishment of a Kulturstiftung des Bundes (Federal Cultural Foundation).
 While the creation of these bodies was initially highly controversial, there is now greater acceptance of these offices.
 Nevertheless, debates arose from time to time regarding the reach of the Federal Government's involvement in the cultural field.
 In 2006 and May 2009, Federalism Reforms I and II (Föderalismusreform I und II) came into effect, which changed the basic law (Grundgesetz) and regulates the relationship between the federal government and the federal states.
 The first step of the Federalism Reform in September 2006 aimed at a clearer assignment of responsibility between the federal and the state level, while the second step focused on the restructuring of the financial relations between the federal government and the federal states.
-As an integral part, a debt limit for the federal level and the Länder is legally stipulated in the Constitution.
+As an integral part, a debt limit for the federal level (Bund) and the federal states (Länder) is legally stipulated in the Constitution.